AC Installation Español

 FAQs

-• I have children and pets.
+• I have children and ps.
 Will a UV light pose any danger to them?

 UV lights are only dangerous to pets and children if they come in direct contact with the bulb.
 Luckily, the lights go inside your air conditioning systems and won’t be accessible to your loved ones unless they are really looking for trouble.
 UV lights are more dangerous to the germs and bacteria located in your home and air ducts.